 If you have a variety of different investment accounts, you can liquidate them and convert them into cash a little less quickly than some of the accounts mentioned above, but still within a reasonable amount of time.
 Investment accounts can turn into cash within a couple weeks or months, and are therefore firmly liquid assets.
 Investment accounts can contain a variety of securities, including:

 - Money market funds

 - Mutual funds and other types of stock market investments

 While investment accounts are liquid, you shouldn’t rely on them in the same way that you rely on your cash accounts.
-That’s because investments in securities involve a risk of loss of principal, meaning that some of the money you invest can be lost if the market goes down.
+That’s because investments in securities involve a risk of loss, meaning you could lose some of your money if the market goes down.
 You can liquidate your investments, but you may not get as much cash as you put in.